Unsane: Plot

-David feels threatened with Sawyer and Nate together, knocking Nate unconscious and secretly torturing him with a defibrillator before killing him with an overdose of fentanyl.
+David tortures Nate then kills him with an overdose of fentanyl.
 Sawyer finds Nate's phone under her pillow, with images of Nate badly beaten.
 She alerts the staff, who dismiss and put her in solitary confinement.
 David visits Sawyer and says he has a secluded mountain cabin he wants to take Sawyer to.
 Sawyer mocks him for his inexperience with women.
 David later returns and reveals he faked that Sawyer's insurance ran out, changing her status to released.
-At a forest, the body of the real George Shaw is found.
+In a forest, the body of the real George Shaw is found.

-Looking for a way out, Sawyer feigns concern that David is a virgin, and that she does not want to be his first.
-She convinces David to have sex with another woman to prove that he will only want Sawyer after losing his virginity.
-Sawyer suggests Violet, another patient who previously threatened Sawyer with a shank, and he brings her to the solitary confinement cell.
+To buy time, Sawyer feigns concern that David is a virgin, and that she does not want to be his first.
+She convinces David to have sex with another woman and suggests Violet, who previously threatened Sawyer with a shank, and he brings her to the solitary confinement cell.
 Sawyer uses Violet's shank to stab David in the neck and flees as he kills Violet.
 He recaptures Sawyer outside, and she wakes up in the trunk of his car next to her mother's corpse.

-Sawyer jumps from the trunk of the moving car and flees into the woods with David in pursuit.
-David catches Sawyer and breaks her ankle with a hammer.
-She stabs him in the eye with Angela's cross and slashes his throat with the shank.
+Jumping from the moving car, Sawyer flees into the woods.
+David catches up and breaks her ankle with a hammer.
+Sawyer stabs him in the eye with Angela's cross and slashes his throat with the shank.
 Meanwhile, it is revealed that Nate was an undercover investigative journalist sent to investigate Highland Creek.
 Police execute a warrant on the center and arrest the hospital administrator.

-Six months later, while at lunch, Sawyer thinks she sees David sitting in the restaurant.
-She approaches him with a knife, but upon realizing it is not him drops the knife and runs away in a panic.
+Six months later, while having lunch, Sawyer sees David sitting nearby.
+She approaches with a knife, but upon realizing it is not him, she drops the knife and runs away.

 Cast

 Production

-In July 2017, it was announced Steven Soderbergh had shot a film in secret, in June 2017, starring Claire Foy and Juno Temple.
+In July 2017, it was announced Steven Soderbergh had shot a film in secret in June 2017, starring Claire Foy and Juno Temple.
 The film was shot on an iPhone 7 Plus in 4K using the app FiLMiC Pro, and was released through Soderbergh's Fingerprint Releasing banner.
 In August 2017, Jay Pharoah confirmed that he was a co-star in the film.